 (iv) Register in the Registry of Companies Supervised by the Financial Analysis Unit of the Financial Markets Commission and appoint a compliance officer who must report potentially suspicious transactions on a quarterly basis.

+Chile has a Consolidated Debt Registry that is run by the Financial Markets Commission and seeks to provide the financial market with detailed financial information on a person’s debt obligations.
+Collecting and centralizing a person’s entire debt obligations under a single registry allows and enables financial institutions to conduct credit evaluations and assess commercial and credit risks.
+The Consolidated Debt Registry, which covers both individuals and companies, allows debtors to access their information, including payment status and details on the institutions that have accessed their information over the past 12 months.

+Although the financial institutions are required to provide the information, including updates, rectifications and cancellations, debtors can also request updates, changes and cancellations to their information.
+Also, debts that have been overdue for more than five years cannot be included in the Consolidated Debt Registry unless the debtor has expressly consented.
+Law No. 21,680 imposes penalties, ranging from 100 to 10,000 monthly tax units as well as imprisonment on financial institutions and their representatives for a wide range of acts and omissions, including failure to report information and knowingly reporting false information.

 (2) The Insurance Sector

 Insurance business may only be undertaken by corporations that are incorporated in Chile with the exclusive purpose of operating in the insurance business.
 There is no limitation on foreign ownership of Chilean insurance companies.
 However, foreign insurance companies without a legal presence in Chile may insure international maritime transportation, international commercial aviation, international transit of merchandise, satellites, and their cargo.
 Insurance may also be taken abroad, except for insurance that is compulsory by law as well as insurance for disability and survivorship annuities, which may only be contracted locally.
 Chilean insurance companies are permitted to insure risks that are located abroad.